 in charstring string_serialization := "UTF-8",

+in universal charstring encoding_info := "",

-in universal charstring encoding_info := "")
+in universal charstring dynamic_encoding := "")

 return universal charstring

 The encvalue_unichar function encodes a value or template into a universal charstring.
 When the actual parameter that is passed to inpar is a template, it shall resolve to a specific value (the same restrictions apply as for the argument of the send statement).
 The returned universal charstring represents the encoded value of inpar, however, the TTCN-3 test system need not make any check on its correctness.
 If the optional string_serialization parameter is omitted, the default value "UTF-8" is used.
 The optional encoding_info parameter is used for passing additional encoding information to the codec and, if it is omitted, no additional information is sent to the codec.

+The optional dynamic_encoding parameter is used for dynamic selection of encode attribute of the inpar value for this single encvalue_unichar call.
+The rules for dynamic selection of the encode attribute are described in 27.9.

 The following values (see ISO/IEC 10646 [2]) are allowed as string_serialization actual parameters (for the description of the UCS encoding scheme see clause 27.5):